POLAR LONDON

 Working within content management systems (CMS) that are able to easily configure referencing should be common practice.

-We recommend platforms such as Wordpress - for easy CMS capabilities, which empowers our clients and content writers to easily manage, add and remove references throughout a website in a few simple steps.
+We recommend platforms such as WordPress – for easy CMS capabilities, which empowers our clients and content writers to easily manage, add and remove references throughout a website in a few simple steps.

 We need a simple legal approval process?